Why do dogs sleep so much?

 • Dogs are real sleepyheads and need between 12 and 14 hours of sleep a day, puppies and older dogs sometimes even up to 20 hours!
 But don't worry, they recover, heal minor injuries and consolidate memories.

-• Dogs sleep more often than humans in short intervals - something they have inherited from their ancestors, the wild wolves.
-However, just like humans, they go through different sleep phases
+• Dogs sleep more often than humans in small intervals - they have inherited this from their ancestors, the wild wolves.
+However, just like humans, they go through different sleep phases.

 Sleep needs in dogs - what is normal?